HolyBlackCat/cpp-tutorials/language/02_basic/19_functions.md

 > ## Exercise 3
 >
-> Modify the functions from the previous exercise (that compute the area and perimeter) to write it to a reference parameter, instead of printing the result.
-Then print that in the `main` function after calling them.
+> Modify the functions from the previous exercise (that compute the area and perimeter) to write the result to a reference parameter, instead of printing the result.
+Then print it in the `main` function after calling them.
 >
 > Typically functions that just perform computations shouldn't print anything, and shouldn't ask for input themselves.
 It's the job of the calling code.